-SEQ-HN is designed as a case-control study to determine the treatment outcomes of patients with recurrent or metastatic HNSCC with HRAS mutations.
-The primary objective of SEQ-HN is to determine the objective response rate of first-line therapy in patients with HNSCC that carry HRAS mutations compared to those without a known HRAS mutation.
+SEQ-HN is designed as a case-control trial to determine the treatment outcomes of patients with recurrent or metastatic HNSCC with HRAS mutations.
+The primary objective of SEQ-HN is to determine the ORR of first-line therapy in patients with HNSCC that carry HRAS mutations compared to those without a known HRAS mutation.
 In addition, this screening and outcomes cohort is expected to enable the identification of patients with HRAS mutations for potential enrollment into AIM-HN.

-AIM-HN is designed to enroll at least 59 patients with HRAS mutant HNSCC who have received prior platinum-based therapy, and the trial is expected to take approximately two years to fully enroll.
+AIM-HN is designed to enroll at least 59 patients with HRAS mutant HNSCC who have received prior platinum-based therapy.
 Based on observations from our proof-of-concept clinical trial, patients in AIM-HN must have a tumor HRAS mutant allele frequency greater than or equal to 35%, or greater than or equal to 20% if the patient's serum albumin level is greater than or equal to 3.5 g/dL.
 Patients enrolled in the trial will receive a starting dose of 600 mg of oral tipifarnib, twice daily, on days 1-7 and 15-21 of 28-day treatment cycles.
-The trial's primary endpoint is objective response rate, as determined using RECIST 1.1 criteria and confirmed by independent radiological review.
-AIM-HN has approximately 80% power to detect a difference between a null hypothesis of 15%, which is the point estimate of the objective response rate of second-line therapy for recurrent and metastatic disease, and 30%, an objective response rate considered of interest.
+The trial's primary endpoint is ORR, as determined using RECIST 1.1 criteria and confirmed by independent radiological review.
+AIM-HN has approximately 80% power to detect a difference between a null hypothesis of 15%, which is the point estimate of the ORR of second-line therapy for recurrent and metastatic disease, and 30%, an ORR considered of interest.
 Based on feedback from the FDA, we believe that AIM-HN, if positive, may be adequate to support a new drug application, or NDA, seeking accelerated approval.
+We project this clinical trial to be fully enrolled in the first quarter of 2021.

 Investigator-Sponsored Trials in HRAS Mutant Solid Tumors.
 In addition to our company-sponsored clinical trials in HRAS mutant solid tumors, an investigator-sponsored clinical trial of tipifarnib for the treatment HRAS mutant lung squamous cell carcinoma is ongoing.
-This proof-of-concept clinical trial is being conducted by Grupo Español de Cáncer de Pulmón, or GECP, a Spanish lung cancer consortium, and is designed to enroll at least 18 patients.
-The primary endpoint of this clinical trial will be objective response rate, and secondary endpoints include progression-free survival, duration of response and safety.
+This proof-of-concept clinical trial is being conducted by GECP and is designed to enroll at least 18 patients.
+The primary endpoint of this clinical trial is ORR, and secondary endpoints include PFS, duration of response and safety.

 An investigator-sponsored clinical trial of tipifarnib is also being conducted for the treatment of advanced, previously treated urothelial carcinomas that carry HRAS mutations.
-This proof-of-concept clinical trial is sponsored by the Samsung Medical Center in Korea and is designed to enroll at least 18 patients.
-The primary endpoint of this clinical trial is objective response rate, and secondary endpoints include progression-free survival, duration of response and safety.
+This proof-of-concept clinical trial is sponsored by the Samsung Medical Center in Seoul, South Korea and is designed to enroll at least 18 patients.
+The primary endpoint of this clinical trial is PFS at six months, and secondary endpoints include ORR, duration of response and safety.
+In September 2019, we reported that this trial met its primary efficacy endpoint.
+We anticipate that data will be presented at an upcoming medical meeting.